Exotic topological order in fractal spin liquids: Introduction

-For topologically ordered spin liquids with discrete gauge symmetries, their low energy behavior is relatively well understood on a formal level as they can be effectively described by topological quantum field theory (TQFT)~\cite{Wen90, Read91}, a field theory with an invariance under continuous deformations (diffeomorphism)~\cite{Witten88, Atiyah88}.
-This is due to an observation that physical properties of topologically ordered systems do not depend on local structures of the systems, and topological properties of geometric manifolds play a crucial role in classifying topological phases.
-Indeed, a fairly complete class of two-dimensional TQFT-based spin systems with non-chiral topological order has been proposed by Levin and Wen where condensation of highly-fluctuating extended objects, called ``string-nets'', are responsible for emergence of topological order~\cite{Levin05}.
-A different, but closely related approach based on renormalization group (RG) ansatz of ground state wave-functions at fixed points has further verified the validity of TQFT as effective theory of topological phases in the presence of continuous scale invariance~\cite{Chen10}.
+For topologically ordered spin liquids with discrete gauge symmetries, their low energy behavior is relatively well understood on a formal level as they are effectively described by topological quantum field theory (TQFT)~\cite{Wen90, Read91}, a field theory with invariance under continuous deformations (diffeomorphism).~\cite{Witten88, Atiyah88} This is because their physical properties do not depend on local structures of systems, and depend only on topological properties of geometric manifolds.
+A fairly complete class of two-dimensional TQFT-based spin systems with non-chiral topological order has been proposed by Levin and Wen where condensation of highly-fluctuating extended objects, called ``string-nets'', are found to be responsible for emergence of topological order.~\cite{Levin05}

 Yet, in some cases, quantum spin liquids may exhibit topological order that is beyond description of TQFT.
-For example, in three spatial dimensions, the Cubic code, recently proposed by Haah~\cite{Haah11}, possesses topological order with the stability against local perturbations, but seems to exhibit physical properties that are completely different from those of conventional topological spin liquids.
+For example, in three spatial dimensions, the Cubic code, recently proposed by Haah~\cite{Haah11}, possesses topological order with stability against local perturbations, but are completely different from conventional topological spin liquids.
 For one thing, the number of degenerate ground states is exponential in the linear length of the lattice.
 Furthermore, unlike string-net condensates, the model is free from string-like extended objects, and the mobility of quasi-particle excitations is highly constrained via some algebraic rules.
-It has been argued that these exotic features are particularly useful for storing quantum bits (qubits) securely in thermal environment, but with some subtlety pointed out due to its thermal instability at non-zero temperature~\cite{Bravyi11d}.
 The discovery of the Cubic code and relevant models~\cite{Kim12, Castelnovo12} clearly indicates that classification of topological phases via TQFT is incomplete; TQFT is just a subset of some universal theory of topological order which is yet to be found.
-The necessary first step is to find a family of topological spin liquids that are beyond TQFT, and to develop a general theoretical framework to discuss their physical properties in a unified way.
+The necessary first step is to find a family of topological spin liquids that are beyond TQFT.